 Insider Tip: Colour coding the boxes (blue for bathroom, red for kitchen etc.) can save you a lot of time and stress come unpacking time.

-2-3 Months Before The Move: Notify Others Of Your New Address
+2-3 Months Before Moving House: Notify Others Of Your New Address

 Besides informing family and friends of your new address, there is quite a long list of external parties that need to be informed of your new address.
 This can be a daunting process and letting some agencies fall through the cracks can cost you.